Harshal-A/gesture-controlled-car/README.md

 4. HT19D AND HT19E

 ### This is an excerpt from the attached report.
-Download to learn more about the project
+Download attachment to learn more about the project